LABSN-pubs/2018-pupil-lisdiff/pubs/manuscript/manuscript.md

 ## Procedure

 Except where noted, stimulus delivery replicated procedures used in
 @McCloyEtAl2017.
+A diagram of the trial structure is given in Figure
+\ref{fig-trial-diagram}.
 Subjects heard sounds over insert earphones in a darkened soundproof booth, with illumination adjusted to put each subject’s baseline pupil dilation in the center of its dynamic range [@McCloyEtAl2016].
 Pupil size was continuously measured with an EyeLink1000 infra-red eye tracker (SR